cmonserr/SUPERVASION/README.md

 1.- fifteenth_approx.lp: that contains the XHAIL code of the scenario B.

+2.- ninth_approx_2.lp: that contains the XHAIL code of the scenario A.

 2.- real_events.pdf: a graph that shows the low-level events contained in the narrative of the scenario B.

 3.- real_fluent_graph.pdf: a graph that shows the low-level fluents (in black) and high-level fluents (blue) contained in the narrative and the examples provided in scenario B.